 We get some fabulous skies here; you may see stunning sunsets, or at night the Northern Lights, and many stars including the Milky Way.

 There are lovely walks from here too, along unspoilt coastline, to the famous Rubha Hunish bothy, and the fabulous Single Track cafe.
 Wildlife is still plentiful here; hares, Golden and Sea Eagles may be seen from cottage, otters in the bay, with whales, basking sharks, dolphins and seals in the sea around us.

+Our beautiful part of Skye, the Trotternish peninsula has a lot to offer visitors.
 There are many ‘must see’ sites close by, most within 15 minutes and all within 30 mins drive including: the spectacular Quirang and the Trotternish ridge, the Old Man of Storr, the Museum of Island Life, a monument to Flora MacDonald (of Bonnie Prince Charlie fame), the ruins of Duntulm Castle (ancient seat of the MacDonald’s), dinosaur footprints, a lovely beach at Staffin, and the ferry to the Outer Hebrides from Uig.
 See photos of some of these here.

 Wildlife tours, a trip to the Outer Hebrides or St. Kilda or the Cuillin mountains can all be done from here.
 There’s coasteering, biking, mountain walks and other Skye adventures for the more energetic.
 Or simply kick back, switch off and enjoy the view.

 Well behaved dogs are welcome.
 Sorry, no children under 12 and no smoking in either property.